-- 1.1 The Chief Executive has asked for a report for Councillors and Community board members summarising legislation affecting elected members.
+- 1.1 The Chief Executive has asked for a report for Councillors and Community Board members summarising legislation affecting elected members.
 Such a paper is attached to fulfil the requirements of clause 21 of schedule 7 of the Local Government Act 2002 (Attachment 1). - 1.2 The paper refers specifically to councillors rather than "members".
 Members of the Rural Community Board are similarly bound by the same provisions in respect of the operations of the Board.

-A) That the Hastings District Rural Community Board receives the report titled Leglislation Affecting Members
+That the Hastings District Rural Community Board receive the report titled Legislation Affecting Members dated 3 November 2022.